gbrown04LL/laughlab-v2/CODEX_DEBUGGING_REPORT.md

 **Impact:**

 - ✅ Timeline chart now displays laugh density data
 - ✅ Hot spots and cold spots are visualized
 - ✅ "Biggest Laugh" and "Longest Dry Spell" show meaningful data
 - ✅ Users can see comedy pacing across their entire script

+**Non-Goals:**

+- No changes to Prompt A scoring logic
+- No changes to LLM prompts
+- No changes to timeline visualization components
+- No schema changes to persisted analysis data

 ---